Last updated on February 26th, 2023 at 02:04 pm

 What does it mean?

-Primarily, how do you make sure that a new product or service will be successful before starting development on the final version and marketing plan?
+Primarily, how do you ensure that a new product or service will succeed before starting development on the final version and marketing plan?

 The answer is through testing!